gregives/Twelvety/README.md

 {% endjavascript %}
 ```

+The `javascript` paired shortcode has a second parameter, which by default is set to `page.url`, the URL of the current page being rendered.
+This means that only the required JavaScript is included in each page.
+You can make your own 'chunk' of JavaScript using this parameter, for example, a JavaScript file for all vendor code.

 The output of each `javascript` paired shortcode will be wrapped in an [IIFE](https://developer.mozilla.org/en-US/docs/Glossary/IIFE) so that your variables do not pollute global scope.
 If you want to define something on `window`, use `window.something =`.

 </details>